ecorey/zkEVM-Bootcamp/week1/hw1.md

 _Celestia_

-- Functionality: Celestia is a notable example of a modular blockchain, often credited with pioneering the concept.
+- Functionality: Celestia is an example of a modular blockchain, often credited with pioneering the concept.
 It separates the consensus and data availability layers from execution layers.

 - Design Focus: By focusing on consensus and data availability, Celestia allows other blockchains to handle execution, enabling them to scale more efficiently.
 This approach offers greater flexibility and scalability compared to traditional blockchains.
+Their statated goal is to create an envirinment of cooperation and not competition.

 _Polkadot_